Amitksik/KRATOS-Access-control-for-smart-home/README.md

 </p>

-1. Policy Generator:
+### 2. Policy Generator:
 Policy genrator of KRATOS uses MATLAB to create a online server.
+It captures the policies from user interaction module via backened server (online google spreadsheet as server) and starts policy generation process.
+It creates the final policies and starts the policy negotiation if necessary.

+### 3. Policy Execution:
+KRATOS enforce policies both in the devices and smart home apps.
+We have integrated KRATOS in Samsung SmartThings platforms and modified SmartThings apps and device handlers (SmartThings Integration folder).
+We will soon release an automated tool to modify smart home apps to integrate KRATOS in different platforms.